humanmade/hm-gutenberg-tools/README.md

 ## Development

-* `yarn build` Builds a production version of the code.
+* `npm run build` Builds a production version of the code.
-* `yarn watch` Watches for changes and builds development versions of the code.
+* `npm run watch` Watches for changes and builds development versions of the code.
-* `yarn lint` Lints your JS and fixes your code.
+* `npm run lint` Lints your JS and fixes your code.

 ## Changelog